christianhg/brummefar.dk/src/pages/choosing-redux.md

 A larger codebase is usually harder to read and reason about, generates more bugs and so on.
 But naive code generates bugs too.
 The three extra functions are simple, pure functions.
 The fact that the state transition is now unidirectional, testable and predictable is arguably worth it.

 ## Enables super powers
 When each state transition is described using a actions applied to the prior state, a lot of doors suddenly open.
-Ideas like adding “undo” functionality to an editor or saving the panel toggle state on browser refresh are not even far fetched - they are very implementable.
+Ideas like adding “undo” functionality to an editor or saving the panel toggle state on browser refresh are not even far fetched - they are implementable.
 Saving state transitions in LocalStorage and having the ability to “replay” them when needed is just too cool to grasp.